-In my neighborhood in south Minneapolis, there is a gas station with a prominent sign out front saying that only four youth under the age of 18 are allowed in the store at a time.
-When I asked the owner about the sign, he unloaded a litany of stories about chasing kids out of the store for knocking goods off of shelves while they yelled racial insults at him, about kids stealing bags of chips as they ran away laughing and how kids just seemed to always hang out there for way too long without buying a thing.
-He was frustrated and tired of the disrespect, so he put up the sign and reserves the right to kick anyone out that he feels will cross him.
-Unfortunately, this sentiment towards young people is not isolated to this one storeowner and my neighborhood, but is a dominant perception of young people in communities across the country.
-One need look only at "get tough on youth crime" public policy initiatives like those of the 1990s as the basis from which prevention and intervention approaches to youth development emerged.
+In my neighborhood, there is a gas station with a prominent sign out front saying that only four youth under the age of eighteen are allowed inside at one time.
+When I asked the owner about the sign, he unleashed a litany of stories about chasing kids out of the store for knocking goods off of shelves while they yelled insults at him, about kids stealing bags of chips as they ran away laughing and how kids just seemed to always hang out there for way too long without buying a thing.
+He was frustrated and tired of the disrespect, so he put up the sign and reserves the right to kick anyone out who he feels will cross him.
+Unfortunately, this sentiment towards young people is not isolated to this one store owner and my neighborhood, but is a dominant perception of young people in communities across the country.
+One need only look at 'get tough on youth crime' public policy initiatives like those of the 1990s as the basis from which prevention and intervention approaches to youth development gained traction.

 In 1994 Minnesota passed the Juvenile Crime Act, a response to the perceived threat of an escalation in youth violence both locally and nationally.
 This act moved away from the original Progressive Era intent of the juvenile justice system of rehabilitation to one of punishment.
-According to the Juvenile Justice Coalition of Minnesota (Kreager, 2008), this shift resulted in more youth being tried as adults, the simplification of transfer and waiver rules allowing youth to be tried in adult criminal court and mandatory sentencing laws.
-The response from youth advocates to these measures was one of prevention: the importance of institutions and organizations to provide opportunities for youth to learn self-confidence and resiliency in order to "transition successfully into adulthood" (p.
-5) without getting involved in the criminal justice system or saddled with burdens as a result of poor decisions.
+According to the Juvenile Justice Coalition of Minnesota, this shift resulted in mandatory sentencing laws and more youth being tried as adults due to the simplification of transfer and waiver rules (Kreager, 2008).
+The response from youth advocates to these measures was one of prevention: the importance of social service institutions and community organizations to provide opportunities for youth to learn self-confidence and resiliency in order to "transition successfully into adulthood" (Kreager, 2008, p.5) without getting involved in the criminal justice system or saddled with burdens as a result of poor decisions.
 Youth who did get involved in the justice system were sometimes provided with court-ordered interventions depending on the level of offense and disposition made by the court.
-As much as these initiatives were well-intentioned approaches to advocate for and support young people, they, like the storeowner's sign, sent a message to young people that they are feared and expected to make poor decisions.
+As much as these initiatives were wellintentioned approaches to advocate for and support young people, they, like the store owner's sign, sent a message to young people that they are feared and expected to make poor decisions.
 In no way did these initiatives address the underlying factors associated with why youth make these decisions.
 It was simply up to adults in positions of authority to guide youth down a more productive path.